doodybrains/undecided/README.md

    then click ENTER

    > > _NOTE: if you get some errors that say something like npm ERR!
-Error: EACCES you can type in the following line:_

-   > > ```sudo chown -R $USER /usr/local```
+Error: EACCES you can type in the following line:_```sudo chown -R $USER /usr/local```
    > > then click ENTER and try `npm install -g undecided` again.

-4. When the package has finished installing type the following line:
+4. When the package has finished installing type:

     ```undecided [number]```

-      > > _NOTE: [number] represents the number of links you want to include on your website._
+      > > _NOTE: [number] represents the number of links you want to include on your web page._

     then click ENTER

 5. From here you can simply follow the prompts to fill out the names and urls for each of your links (clicking enter after each one).
 When typing in the name and the url be sure to separate them by a comma.
+Also your urls should always be prepended by http://
     For example:
      ```most boring website ever, http://google.com```